KartikVerma044/Profit-Maximization-in-Reliability-Aware-and-Deadline-Guaranteed-Cloud-Storage-Systems/README.md

 # Profit-Maximization-in-Reliability-Aware-and-Deadline-Guaranteed-Cloud-Storage-Systems

-BTP Phase-2 Latex.zip contains all source latex code as well as all teh graphs and figures added in the report.
+BTP Phase-2 Latex.zip contains all source latex code as well as all the graphs and figures added in the report.

 Instructions for CPP files